WebbPSF for Roman

 WebbPSF is a Python package that simulates point spread functions (PSFs) for both the James Webb Space Telescope and the Nancy Grace Roman Space Telescope.
 Using a set of pre-computed Optical Path Difference (OPD) maps, the tool simulates PSFs for various instrument configurations.
 For Roman, two modes are supported: the Wide Field Instrument (WFI), based on recent optical models from NASA's Goddard Space Flight Center, including field- and wavelength-dependent aberrations, and a preliminary version of the Coronagraph Instrument based on the Shaped-pupil Coronagraph early design.

-light bulb The Introduction to WFI article for more information on the instrument.
+See the Introduction to the WFI article for more information on the instrument.

 WebbPSF Software Version